About Risk Assessment

 While there are many definitions of the word risk, EPA considers risk to be the chance of harmful effects to human health or to ecological systems resulting from exposure to an environmental stressor.

-A stressor is any physical, chemical, or biological entity that can induce an adverse response.
+A stressor is any physical, chemical, or biological entity that can induce an adverse effect in humans or ecosystems.
 Stressors may adversely affect specific natural resources or entire ecosystems, including plants and animals, as well as the environment with which they interact.

 Risk Assessment Basics